 Thinking yourself to confidence results in a bunch of procrastination, avoidance and perfectionism.

 You have to start before you feel confident.
 The first time you do something is not going to be perfect, but you get to progress over time.

-But although you may not feel confident in the tasks required to start your business (for example), you do have confidence in some other things.
-Maybe you have confidence in your topic.
+But although you may not feel confident in the tasks required to reach your goal, you do have confidence in some other things.
+Maybe you have confidence in your knowledge about your goal.
 Maybe you have confidence in your mission to help people.
 There is something driving you.
-There is some kind of purpose you have for wanting to start a business even though it is uncomfortable.
+There is some kind of purpose you have for wanting to start working toward your goal, even though it’s uncomfortable.

 You can use this to start.
 You can use this to get through this uncomfortable self doubting stuff.

 How to At Least Get Confidence To Be Courageous Enough to Start